Rahulkamble01/tshell/Readme.md

-# tShell
+# tShell - Release 1

-This project was created with Angular and Spring MVC by CHN18IJ002.
+This branch consists of release 1 version of code.